solo-system/solo-system.github.io/_posts/2017-07-26-new-soundblaster-dongle-support.md

 supported in Solo, for existing users).

 Other USB microphones are also supported - including the Blue Snowflake and the ultrasonic "dodotronic" microphones, however they don't allow you to choose your own microphone.

-TODO:
-	add links to this page
-	Change the front page
-	Change the front page to include photos of the SB2. reword the disclaimer on front page to point here.
-	Change Solo:basic to Solo:clac
-	Add section to documentation about SB2 config options.

-Later: sort out clocks.